hackclub/hackclub/workshops/pico-8/README.md

 ### Borders
 It is often important to restrict the player's movement - and again, this is best approached from a conceptual level.
 We need to...
  * Stop the user from going off-screen
- * Check if the user is offscreen and bring them back
+ * Check if the user is off-screen and bring them back
  * In the `_update` function check if the user has gone off screen for every direction and if so set their appropriate coordinate to be the screen's edge
 Once again, try to implement this yourself and then compare your solution with ours: